Multiple Sclerosis and Pregnancy

-For far too long in medical history, doctors were advising women with MS against having children.
+For far too long, doctors were advising women with MS against having children.
 My example shows that it is still happening today.
 It is a shame to think of how many women have had to go childless due to misinformation.

-There has been countless stress-filled days and sleepless nights since I was diagnosed.
+There have been countless stress-filled days and sleepless nights since I was diagnosed.
 I worry often about my son’s happiness.

 The worries and stresses are definitely a quantity that must be considered.
 However, I have to say, I still wish that I had the opportunity to have a second child in our home.